Allscripts Leadership & Board of Directors

 Rich served on ONC’s Health Information Technology Standards Federal Advisory Committee.
 He also co-chaired the ONC Interoperability Standards Advisory Task Force and the ONC Content Standards Workgroup.
 Rich currently serves on the Board of Directors of VITL, Vermont’s legislatively designated health information exchange.
 He also serves on the board of directors for several private health information technology and services companies.
 He has degrees from Dartmouth College (BA) and New School University (MA Economics).

-Leah is responsible for the Ambulatory business unit, which oversees the development and client deployment of ambulatory-focused EHRs and financial systems, as well as Allscripts® Revenue Cycle Management Services and Allscripts population health assets for independent physicians.
+Leah is the Chief Financial Officer for Allscripts.
+Previously, she was responsible for the Ambulatory business unit, which included the development and client deployment of ambulatory-focused EHRs and financial systems, as well as Allscripts® Revenue Cycle Management Services and Allscripts population health assets for independent physicians.
 Leah has worked in the technology industry for more than 20 years, gaining experience in complex and creative negotiations, sales support systems and workflows, technical accounting and team leadership.

 Prior to her current role, Leah led Global Sales Operations at Allscripts, a role in which she collaborated with clients, partners and internal teams to achieve successful relationships and respective performance goals.
 She is involved in various cross-functional leadership teams such as Pricing Committee and Allscripts Women’s Experience (AWE).
 She holds an advisory role on the board for Conversa Health, an Allscripts solution partner.